terjero/git-kurs/README.md

 Quote:

-> Ignorance is not the greatest enemy of knowledge.
+> The greatest enemy of knowledge is not ignorance.
 > It is the illusion of knowledge.

 1. Item 1